 “The real challenge of someone like RadioShack is driving traffic to their stores,” said Brian Nagel, a New York-based analyst at Oppenheimer & Co., who rates the shares market perform, the equivalent of a hold.
 “They have a store format that is largely ineffective -- it’s too big to sell wireless and too small to sell most other product categories.”

 Lively, 54, joined RadioShack last year after being CFO at Ace Hardware Corp.
-He also worked at Maidenform Brands Inc. (MFB) and Toys “R” Us Inc.
+He also worked at Maidenform Brands Inc. (MFB:US) and Toys “R” Us Inc.

 Scott Young resigned as RadioShack’s chief merchandise officer in June, according to a regulatory filing.